 Travelling with prescription medications page.

-If you overstay your legal entry (I-94) in the United States, you can be arrested, deported and likely barred from re-entering the United States in future.
-Since January 2017, US authorities have been more actively pursuing, detaining and deporting persons who are in the United States illegally.
+US authorities actively pursue, detain and deport persons who are in the United States illegally.
 It is becoming more common for Immigration and Customs Enforcement officers to conduct random checks of travel documents including passports, visas and I-94 entries without warning and on a random basis, including on public transport.

-Australians visiting the United States for the purpose of commissioning commercial surrogacy arrangements should seek independent legal advice before doing so.
+Australians visiting the United States for commissioning commercial surrogacy arrangements should seek independent legal advice before doing so.
 See our

 Overseas birth, adoption and surrogacy page for further information.